Do you ever wonder how real our reality truly is?

 And the shackles?
 A representation of human ignorance and an indication that much of humanity is trapped within its own shadow reality, blissfully unaware of its predicament.

-This story contains the seed of a powerful message concerning a pervasive societal affliction of mind over meaning.
+This story contains the seed of a powerful lesson concerning a pervasive societal affliction of mind over meaning.

 David Foster Wallace provides a similar allegorical insight in his famous commencement speech, which begins with two young fish swimming along together before passing an older fish, who says,